‘Babes of the night, with a different appetite!’

 “Farmer does Demon Queen again, but less dreamy, less weird, more broad and dumb and “market-friendly,” complete with desperately tasteless jokes and a hip soundtrack full of watery quasi-punk rock.
 Maybe a skosh better than the similar Night of the Living Babes (if only because Farmer does seem to want to take the horror elements seriously when they belatedly show up) but still wholly dismal and depressing.”
 Steve Carlson, Letterboxd.com

 Buy DVD: Amazon.com

-“The sound is terrible, one girl keeps looking at the camera, and the FX consist of blood and boobs.”
+“The sound is terrible, one girl keeps looking at the camera, and the FX consists of blood and boobs.”
 Michael J. Weldon, The Psychotronic Video Guide

-“The acting is atrocious, the premise is idiotic, the blood and gore effects are a joke, and the entire thing looks like it was filmed with someone’s uncle’s video camera that was ordinarily used to shoot home movies.
-It looks a lot like a really bad 80’s p*rno flick instead of a horror film and it is just painfully bad in general.”
-Todd Martin, Horror News
+“The acting is atrocious, the premise is idiotic, the blood and gore effects are a joke, and the entire thing looks like it was filmed with someone’s uncle’s video camera that was ordinarily used to shoot home movies […] it is just painfully bad in general.”
+Horror News

 Footage from Curse of the Screaming Dead can be seen on a TV set.